iotempire/iotempower/doc/testing.rst

 Conclusion
 ----------

-The **Testing IOT empower** project ensures thorough testing of the IOT empower application, covering installations, compilation, and deployment.
+The **Testing IoTempower** project ensures thorough testing of the IoTempower application, covering installations, compilation, and deployment.
 This documentation serves as a guide to understanding the structure, content, and usage of the testing folder.